 Dr. Debbie McMahon received her doctorate in 2013 and is the Coordinator of Assessment and Program Improvement for the Baylor University Libraries.
 She designs, coordinates and promotes assessment activities in the Library.
 She collects and analyzes qualitative and quantitative data for assessment, providing support for strategic planning and program improvement initiatives within the division.

 Dr. Wes Hinze, a 2011 graduate, served as adjunct faculty for both Baylor University and McLennan Community College.
 He is currently an Instructor of Sociology within the Division of Behavioral and Social Sciences located at Bossier Parish Community College.
 He also serves as a Senior Research Associate at the Institute for Human Services and Public Policy, located at Louisiana State University-Shreveport.

 Dr. Liz Embry, a 2009 graduate, is currently working at Early Warning Services as a Statistical Data Analyst, where she does fraud and risk modeling for the financial services industry.

 Dr. Jodien Johnson, a 2008 graduate, is a Research Director for Anderson Press Incorporated.
 She directs survey research projects for a wide variety of research topics including publishing products, media/entertainment, home decor, digital innovations, topics related to social justice, and others.

-Dr. Kathy Krey, a 2008 graduate, is the Research Director affiliated with the Baylor University Texas Hunger Initiative (THI) at Baylor University.
+Dr. Kathy Krey, a 2008 graduate, is the Director of the Texas Hunger Initiative (THI) at Baylor University.
 She is responsible for the overall management of THI and successful administration of its grants.
-She also directs research & evaluation projects on policy-relevant food insecurity issues.
+She also directs research & evaluation projects on policy-relevant food insecurity and poverty issues.